Edited by Bruce Morrison, Julia Chen, Linda Lin, and Alan Urmston

 ISBN: 978-1-64215-122-0 (PDF) | 978-1-64215-123-7 (ePub) | 978-1-64642-222-7 (pbk.)

-Series Editors: Terry Myers Zawacki, George Mason University; Magnus Gustafsson, Chalmers University of Technology; Joan Mullin, University of North Carolina at Charlotte; and Federico Navarro, Universidad de Buenos Aires and Universidad de Chile.
+Series Editors: Terry Myers Zawacki, George Mason University; Magnus Gustafsson, Chalmers University of Technology; Joan Mullin, University of North Carolina at Charlotte; and Federico Navarro, Universidad de O'Higgins, Chile.

 Copyright © 2021 Bruce Morrison, Julia Chen, Linda Lin, and Alan Urmston and the authors of the individual parts of this book.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 336 pages, with notes, illustrations, and bibliographies.
 This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.